akhealth/RFP-ORCA-Dashboards/1-Request-for-Proposals.md

 ### <a name="1.06"></a>Sec.
 1.06 Questions Prior to Deadline for Receipt of Proposals

-Questions or comments regarding this RFP shall be submitted as  issues within this RFP's GitHub repository no later than 4:00 PM (Alaska Prevailing time) on November 15, 2017, to allow the State sufficient time to respond.
+Questions or comments regarding this RFP shall be submitted as  issues within this RFP's GitHub repository no later than [INSERT TIME] (Alaska Prevailing time) on [INSERT DATE], to allow the State sufficient time to respond.
 All questions and comments will be publicly available.
 Please subscribe to the repository if your firm would like updates about changes and comments.
 Questions or comments received